getodk/validate/README.md

 ## Calling Validate via the command line interface

-You can use Validate through the command line like this: `java -jar ODKValidate.jar path/to/xform.xml`.
+You can use Validate through the command line like this: `java -jar ODKValidate.jar [--fail-fast] path/to/xform.xml [FORM...]`.

 An exit code of 0 means **Valid XForm** and 1 is **Invalid XForm**.